-4.3 Decomposition of changes in poverty rates on the basis of household work-intensity
+4. Decomposition of Changes in At-risk-of-poverty Rates on the basis of Work Poverty

-In Section 0 we pointed out that the correlation between changes in the share of individuals living in work-poor households and changes in poverty rates is positive, but rather weak (Table 3).
-This is also illustrated in Figure 10.
-This figure is constructed with four quadrants, using changes in poverty (Δpov) and the share of individuals living in work-poor households ($\Delta wp^{0.5}$) between 2005 and 2008 (SILC).
+In Section 1 we pointed out that the correlation between changes in the share of individuals living in work-poor households and changes in poverty rates is positive but rather weak (Table 1).
+This is illustrated in Figure 10, which is constructed with four quadrants, depending on whether the values for Δpov and $\Delta w p^{0.5}$ are positive or negative when comparing EU SILC 2005 and EU SILC 2008.

-Figure 10: Overall poverty risks and the share of individuals in work-poor household: the diversity of EU trajectories (EU 2020 definition of work-intensity, EU SILC 2005-2008).
+Figure 10: Overall poverty risks and the share of individuals in work-poor household: the diversity of EU trajectories (EU 2020 definition of work intensity, EU SILC 2005-2008)

-In each of the quadrants one can identify specific trajectories.
-The Finnish trajectory shows a decreasing share of persons in work-poor households, but an increasing overall at-risk-of-poverty rate.
-(19) In stark contrast, we find the Irish trajectory, with an increasing share of persons in work-poor households but decreasing poverty risks.
-The Polish trajectory follows a substantial decrease in the share of persons in work-poor households and a strong decrease in poverty risks.
-Finally in the right upper quadrant we find the Swedish trajectory, with a slightly increasing share of persons in work-poor households and an increasing overall at-risk-of-poverty rate.
+In each of the quadrants one can identify specific trajectories, such as the Finnish trajectory with a decreasing share of persons in work-poor households, but an increasing overall at-risk-of-poverty rate;20 in stark contrast, the Irish trajectory, with an increasing share of persons in workpoor households but decreasing poverty risks; the Polish trajectory, with a substantially decreasing share of persons in work-poor households and strongly decreasing poverty risks; and finally the Swedish trajectory, with a slightly increasing share of persons in work-poor households and an increasing overall at-risk-of-poverty rate.